Using the Serial Console

 Determining which nodes to connect to

 You can determine the nodes allocated to your experiment by looking at the Reserved Nodes table on the Show Experiment page on the web interface.
-DETERLab nodes are generally named 'pcXXX' for nodes at ISI and 'bpcXXX' for node at UCB.
+The node names will be given in the first column of the table.

 Connecting to the Serial Console